donovm4/msft-certifications/intermediate/az-500/README.md

 - security operations automation
 - integrate with...
   - Defender for Endpoint
+    - for _protection_...
+    > BUT in order to be **managed** by Endpoint, target machines need to be onboarded with Azure Arc
   - Defender for Cloud
   - third-party security tooling
 - MITRE ATT&CK framework integration